philippmoritzer/bd-ml-project/README.md

 org = os.environ['INFLUX_ORG'] or 'pmoritzer'
 ```

 Following that, a function will be defined to parse each row of the CSV containing the bird migration data.
-We will need the following fields for this analysis:
+The following fields are used for this analysis:

 - timestamp
 - event-id